Transportation Developments in the Trump Administration's First 100 Days

 By Lawrence J. "Larry" Hamilton II and Jameson B. Rice

-In an earlier article (see Holland & Knight's alert, "Is the Proposed Safety Fitness Determination Rule in Jeopardy?", Jan.
-20, 2017), we addressed whether the Trump Administration would proceed with the proposed Safety Fitness Determination (SFD) rule.
+In an earlier article, we addressed whether the Trump Administration would proceed with the proposed Safety Fitness Determination (SFD) rule.
 The rule would update the Federal Motor Carrier Safety Administration's (FMCSA) safety fitness rating methodology by integrating on-road safety data from inspections, along with the results of carrier investigations and crash reports, to determine a motor carrier's overall safety fitness on a monthly basis.
 The proposed SFD rule would update FMCSA's safety fitness rating methodology and replace the current three-tier federal rating system of "satisfactory-conditional-unsatisfactory" for federally regulated commercial motor carriers (in place since 1982) with a "fit" or "unfit" rating.
 The FMCSA published the Notice of Proposed Rulemaking (NPRM) with respect to the SFD on Jan.
 21, 2016.

 The proposed SFD rule would use Compliance, Safety, Accountability (CSA) data to classify the most at-risk carriers.
 CSA is the FMCSA's safety compliance and enforcement program, which uses Safety Management System (SMS) data to analyze carrier safety.
 The proposed rule was under consideration as required by the 2015 Surface Transportation bill, the Fixing America's Surface Transportation (FAST) Act.
 However, industry opponents of the SFD rule argue that the underlying SMS data is inaccurate.